If you have children please do NOT allow them to play with a found dog, its from an unknown background and may not like children.

 If the found dog is wearing a collar, check for a tag with owners details.
 Also check for handwritten contact details on the actual collar inside and out.
 If you are fortunate enough to find contact info, please call the owners a.s.a.p.

 You have done everything physically possible to find the owner yourself now you have to seek the help of a vet.
 Take the found dog to any vet to check for a microchip.
 This should be free of charge.
-If a chip is found the vet will contact Petlog for owners details, either Petlog or vet will contact the owners.
+If a chip is found the vet will contact a microchip database to access owner contact information.

 No chip, no tattoo, no collar/tag - time to call the dog warden!
 Please contact the local council offices for the area in which the dog was found.